tk427/public/PowerShell/UselessStuff/README.md

 * Get-RandomFromList
   * Inputs a list of items (names), selects one, and removes it from the list.
   * This was created as a challange to create a script to pick contest winners.
+* Get-CPUTemp
+ * Attempt at displaying and recording the CPU Temp